instana/openapi/spec/descriptions/getGroups.md

     }
 ]
 ```
-In this case `Scoped Group` has no access to websites due to having `RESTRICTED_ACCESS` but not `ACCESS_WEBSITES`.
+In this case `Scoped Group` has no access to websites due to having `LIMITED_WEBSITES_SCOPE` but not `ACCESS_WEBSITES`.

-Also due to having `RESTRICTED_ACCESS`, the only visible application is the one with this id: `1qvWgVfLTNqi9gGTcCaNUw`.
+Also due to having `LIMITED_APPLICATIONS_SCOPE`, the only visible application is the one with this id: `1qvWgVfLTNqi9gGTcCaNUw`.

-Same applies to `kubernetesClusterUUIDs`, `kubernetesNamespaceUIDs`, `mobileAppIds`and `infraDfqFilter`, with the only difference is that `infraDfqFilter`
+Same applies to `kubernetesClusterUUIDs`, `kubernetesNamespaceUIDs` and `infraDfqFilter`, with the only difference is that `infraDfqFilter`
 uses a filter "production" instead of an id.